Hung Far Low (restaurant)

-Hung Far Low was a Chinese restaurant in Portland, Oregon's Old Town Chinatown neighborhood, in the United States.
+Hung Far Low was a Chinese restaurant in Portland, Oregon, United States.
+It opened in the northwest Portland part of the Old Town Chinatown neighborhood in 1928 and relocated to the southeast Portland part of the Montavilla neighborhood in 2005, before closing permanently in 2015.
+The restaurant's decorative sign in Old Town Chinatown has become a landmark.

 History

 The Chinese restaurant Hung Far Low, which means "red flower restaurant" in Cantonese or "almond blossom fragrance" in the Taishanese dialect, was established in 1928 and housed in a building completed in 1916.
 Located at 112 Northwest 4th Avenue in Portland's Old Town Chinatown neighborhood, the restaurant was owned by Wong On and open from lunch to early morning.
 In 1938, the restaurant's proprietor, Jack Wong, purchased the building from the Stubbs family.
 According to the National Park Service, the Wong family still owns the building today.
 In her 2013 book Walking Portland: 30 Tours of Stumptown's Funky Neighborhoods, Historic Landmarks, Park Trails, Farmers Markets, and Brewpubs, Becky Ohlsen said of the restaurant: "Dedicated barflies adored Hung Far Low for the minuscule corner bar, dark as night, with its tiny, cheap, and powerful drinks, impassive bartenders, glowing Buddha statue, and perilously long, narrow staircase that led up from the street."

 In 2005, the restaurant relocated to 2410 Southeast 82nd Avenue, at the intersection of 82nd Avenue and Division Street in the Montavilla neighborhood, because of the Portland Development Commission's urban renewal plans, construction interferences, and increasing rent costs.
 Sarah Mirk and Denis Theriault of The Portland Mercury said the restaurant "[occupied] a squat building with a large parking lot and a bland rectangular sign within view of two other Chinese restaurants and two Asian markets".
 Hung Far Low was open from 11am to 11pm, Sunday through Thursday, and from 11am to 11:30pm on Fridays and Saturdays.
 Happy hour was available from 1–4pm, Monday through Friday.
 The restaurant closed in 2015.

 American chemist Kenneth Koe washed dishes at Hung Far Low while attending Reed College.